infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 > **_NOTE:_** A single module of dns_record is now capable of handling different types of DNS records.
 The modules a_record, cname_record, ns_record, ptr_record are unified under a single module `dns_record` and its corresponding gather modules a_record_gather, cname_record_gather, ns_record_gather, ptr_record_gather are unified under `dns_record_info`.

-## New Modules
+## Modules Added to the Collection

-Several new features and modules have been added to enhance functionality and provide more comprehensive management capabilities across networking services:
+Several new features and modules have been added to enhance functionality, as outlined below:

 #### DNS Management
   - `dns_forward_zone`